Sanix-Darker/cisv/README.md

 **IMPORTANT NOTE**: cisv outperforms even the baseline `wc -l` (0.072s = 72ms), which only counts lines without parsing CSV structure.
 All tests ran on the same 273 MB file.

+**NOTE:** For a much more detail benchmark, you have to run `benchmark_cli.sh` wich test on 1k, 100k, 1M and 10M rows.

 ## INSTALLATION